Autism is neurological in nature, affecting the brain in four areas of functioning: language, communication, social skills, sensory and behaviours.

 People with autism also display restricted, repetitive patterns of behaviour, interests or activities.
 Some may display an obsessive interest in something, follow inflexible routines and rituals and make repetitive body movements.

 They may have persistent challenges with social communication and social interaction.
-Some might find it hard to start conversations and follow through with it.
+Some might find it hard to start conversations and follow through with them.

 They may not understand social rules and have a hard time making and keeping friends, companions, lovers or any kind of relationship.
 It can be frustrating for them that they are not able to speak even though they might understand what was being said.